Why is it at the first sign (or more likely hundredth sign) of weak marketing performance, the first thing we do is… build another website?

 I’m here to save you from yourself: Do NOT build that site.

 Not yet anyway.

-So how do otherwise successful firms fall into this trap so often?
+So how do so many otherwise successful firms fall into this trap?
 I’ve seen it play out time and again.
 We’ve had clients whose sites are still in their infancy hire us with full knowledge that we’ll be tearing it down and starting from scratch.

 Most recently, we were approached by a great firm.
 Successful by any account: revenue, write-ups in all the right publications, expertise and a solid perspective.
 But their success was despite their marketing, not because of it.
 And its CEO knew to get to the next level in the game, he’d have to crack this nut once and for all.

 He and his team are smart and lovely people to boot, making this an ideal client.
 IDEAL.
 And yet, I sent back a Loom video after two great conversations telling him why, unfortunately, we would not be a great fit…

 He’d already hired a web development firm.
 A new website was underway.

 Gaaah.
 And he was coming into this engagement already burned by past failed efforts.
 History was about to repeat itself.